bbatsov/batsov.com/about.md

 [conference talks](/presentations/).
 I love speaking at conferences and I'm really bad at it![^3]

+You can learn way more about me from:

+- the articles I wrote here.
+- [the books I read](https://www.goodreads.com/bozhidar).
+Supposedly you can learn a lot about a person by their choice of books.
+- [my professional resume](https://github.com/bbatsov/cv).
+Hmm, seems I haven't updated it in 11 years.
+Better visit my [LinkedIn profile](https://linkedin.com/in/bbatsov) instead.

 ## About (think)

 (think) is my personal blog.
 It started with a focus on programming and Linux,